DUKE42web/DUKE/sitecore/sitecore/README.md

 **4.4 Ruby**

 Ruby is a programming language that is required in order to run SASS.
-Download Ruby from the Ruby website ([https://www.ruby-lang.org](https://www.ruby-lang.org)).
+Download Ruby from the Ruby website ([https:
+//www.ruby-lang.org](https:
+//www.ruby-lang.org)).
 Again, make sure you get the correct version.
 All team members should be running the same versions of the software.

 Once installed, you will be able to install SASS.